Does Window Film Cause Seal Failure?

 If so much moisture migrates past the seal that the desiccant can no longer perform its job, the window will be deemed to have a “seal failure”.
 It’s pretty obvious, as the excess moisture will quickly condense onto the insides of the panes and look foggy.
 Once this happens, not only are your views ruined, but the windows lose their insulation properties as well (it’s like getting your sleeping bag wet… bad news!).

 Fortunately, the correct type of window film will not cause seal failure on your windows or have an adverse effect on your manufacturer’s warranty.
 The best thing you can do to ensure the safety and longevity of your windows is to talk to an expert.
-At Sun Shade, we have been helping the businesses and residents of Vancouver Island for over 20 years – so don’t hesitate to give us a shout.
+At Sun Shade, we have been helping the businesses and residents of Vancouver Island for over 20 years, and are now here to serve the Okanagan as well – so don’t hesitate to give us a shout.